 How to Use Olive Oil for Skin

-- Can be used as a make-up remover.
-Dab on the skin, leave on for a few minutes then wipe off with a moist warm washcloth.
-This can also help with reducing acne.
-Another oil that can assist with acne is coconut oil for acne.
+Olive oil can be used as a make-up remover.
+Dab on the skin, leave on for a few minutes then wipe off make-up with a moist warm washcloth.

-- Apply to your baby’s bottom to cure nappy rash.
+Apply a little bit of olive oil to your baby’s bottom to prevent and cure nappy rash.

-- Olive oil can be used in the oil pulling method.
+Olive oil can be one of the ingredients when trying out the oil pulling method.

-- You can make a face mask for dry skin with olive oil and egg yolk.
-Add in some lemon juice for skin brightening.
+You can make a face mask for dry skin with olive oil and egg yolk.
+Add in a little bit of lemon juice for skin brightening as well.

 How to Use Olive Oil for the Body

-Your body can get the benefits of olive oil via consumption in various ways, which could include sautéing, grilling, dipping, salad dressings, and including it in other recipes.
+Your body can get the benefits of olive oil via consumption in various ways.
+These could include:-

 Other Uses of Olive Oil